parappally/supremeBot/README.md

 Speed up entire process in a different language (possibly C)

-Will increase the ease of use of the entire program for people new to coding by having variables for people to put information instead of using a dictionary
+Will increase the ease of use of program for people new to coding through using variables, not dictionaries.